AutomationML/AMLEngine2.1/readme.md

 # AMLEngine2.1

+## Important Note

+Please note a problem according to [DocumentVersionInformation in CAEXFiles](Documentation/DocumentVersionsInAML.md)

 ### AutomationML 2.1 Application Programming Interface

 The AMLEngine2.1 allows you to process AutomationML documents with a provided Application Programming Interface,